 We are consulting renowned experts and politicians from across Europe, UK and US to explore the political science and tactics behind today’s culture wars, as disruptive forces exploit fault lines and grievances to polarise our societies by weaponizing issues like immigration, the pandemic, climate change and racism.

 We discuss the use of disinformation and conspiracy theories, the appeal of simplistic and misleading solutions, partisanship and identity politics – all amplified through distorting social media, partisan media outlets and new groups and think-tanks.

 We debate ways to forge effective communications and fight disinformation, restore rational public debate and rediscover common ground through deliberative democracy.

 We explore how to influence political discourse to encourage healthier fact-based debate, confront far-right threats, restore belief in liberal democracy and globalization, and plug the gaps between governing institutions and their populations.

-Below are some comments from our sessions with experts about the problems and potential solutions.
+Below are some comments from our sessions about the problems and solutions.
 The US 2020 election and Brexit were used as case studies, with insights shared by representatives from governments, international organisations, academia and grassroots campaigners.